MashXP/quiz_webapp/README.md

 ## Features

+*   **Mobile-Friendly & Responsive Design**: The application now adapts seamlessly to various screen sizes, providing an optimal experience on both desktop and mobile devices.
 *   **Dynamic Quiz Loading:** Easily load quizzes by dragging and dropping a `.json` file, clicking the upload button, or by pasting JSON content directly into the provided text area.
 *   **Two Quiz Modes:**
     1.  **Immediate Feedback:** The default mode.
 Get instant feedback on whether your answer is correct or incorrect as soon as you select it.